SA-FIND/High-Entropy-Alloy-Discovery/RESEARCH_PROPOSAL.md

 ### 2.4 Structural Relaxation (The Compute Breakthrough)

 A critical milestone was achieved by scaling the crystal simulation to **3×3×3 BCC supercells (54 atoms)**.
 Initial attempts on a local 8GB laptop and Google Colab (12GB) failed due to insufficient memory.
-By optimizing the cell size and leveraging **CHGNet** (a graph neural network interatomic potential), we successfully:
+By optimizing the cell size and leveraging **CHGNet** (a graph neural network interatomic potential), I successfully:

 - Built 54-atom Special Quasirandom Structures (SQS) for top candidates.
 - Relaxed atomic positions using the FIRE optimizer with CHGNet as the energy/force calculator.
 - Exported optimized structures as CIF files for further analysis.
+- These .cif files are available to view in crystal structure web viewers

 ### 2.5 Web Deployment